When Failure Is Misunderstood

 “Fail fast, fail often”

 The, now famous, phrase originated as a startup ideology that has significantly lost its meaning to a lot of people over time.
-Many seem to believe – if that’s just posturing to seem like they ‘get’ the current philosophy isn't clear – that the actual goal is to fail.
+Many seem to believe that the actual goal is to fail.
 I think that’s rather missing the point.

 Sometimes it can be difficult to see.
 It may not be immediately obvious.
 It may take a long while before you can see it.
 But, it will be there.

 We often worry about what others will think of us if we fail.
-What we don’t recognise though is that when the people around us fail, we barely register it.
-We don’t begin to view them as failures, in fact, we have greater respect for them when they find a way to bounce back.
-We need to apply more of our own views on the world to ourselves.
+What we don’t recognise, though, is that when the people around us fail, we barely register it.
+We don’t view them as failures.
+In fact, we generally have greater respect for them when they find a way to bounce back.
+We need to treat our own circumstances this way too.